2021 VW Arteon Would Look Even Better As A Proper Shooting Brake

 This just made the Arteon wagon more drool-worthy.

 Volkswagen has given the Arteon a major facelift for the 2021 model year.
-While that may sound too early, given that the U.S. market just for the flagship model in April 2019, the Arteon has been around since 2018.
+While that may sound too early, given that the U.S. market just got the flagship model in April 2019, the Arteon has been around in Europe since 2018.
 This makes the refreshed Arteon right on schedule, and its flurry of updates further cements this move.

 Included in the 2021 VW Arteon is the availability of a Shooting Brake example.
-While it's no secret that we're fans of wagons here in Motor1, we're sad to report that the U.S. isn't getting the Arteon wagon here, as is the more powerful Arteon R.
+While it's no secret that we're fans of wagons here in Motor1, we're sad to report that the U.S. isn't getting the Arteon wagon, as is the more powerful Arteon R.

 But what is a shooting brake, really?
 Modern interpretations and version of shooting brakes include five-door long roof vehicles, which makes the term interchangeable with wagon and estate.
 However, more recent history shows us three-door examples of shooting brakes that combines the sleek coupe styling with the practicality of wagons.